Index of Tools

 Brazilean Federal Police

-“Gold Library” – database with samples obtained from different parts of Brazilallows the Federal Police to create a chemical fingerprint of each sample, which they can then use to cross-reference the origin of seized or suspicious gold
+“Gold Library” – database with samples obtained from different parts of Brazil that allows the federal police to create a chemical fingerprint of each sample, which they can then use to cross-reference the origin of seized or suspicious gold.

 Nature Intelligence System